olavidz01-dev/Multi-store_Retail_Performance_Analysis-Aurora_Threads_Boutique/README.md

 ## Business Recommendations by Store

 **1. Store A- Recommendations**
-- Increase stock and product variety in women’s premium clothing and accessories, as these are the strongest revenue drivers.
+- Increase stock and product variety in women’s premium clothing and accessories, as these are the strongest revenue drivers
-- Introduce bundle sales (e.g., shoes + handbag + accessories) to increase average basket size.
+- Introduce bundle sales (e.g., shoes + handbag + accessories) to increase average basket size
-- Continue promoting cashless payment methods, as Store A customers already adopt more than other stores.
+- Continue promoting cashless payment methods, as Store A customers already adopt more than other stores
-- Launch VIP customer loyalty tiers, as Store A demonstrates a strong base of returning customers.
+- Launch VIP customer loyalty tiers, as Store A demonstrates a strong base of returning customers
-- Use targeted digital campaigns to sustain customer engagement and high-margin sales.
+- Use targeted digital campaigns to sustain customer engagement and high-margin sales

 **2. Store B – Recommendations**
-- Improve digital payment visibility and incentives (discounts for digital wallets, loyalty points).
+- Improve digital payment visibility and incentives (discounts for digital wallets, loyalty points)
-- Use price-based promotions, as Store B’s market shows more price-sensitive customers.
+- Use price-based promotions, as Store B’s market shows more price-sensitive customers
-- Increase customer engagement through SMS and push promotional campaigns.
+- Increase customer engagement through SMS and push promotional campaigns
-- Introduce mid-priced product bundles to increase units per transaction.
+- Introduce mid-priced product bundles to increase units per transaction
 - Conduct customer surveys to understand barriers to digital adoption
-- Launch VIP customer loyalty tiers, as Store A demonstrates a strong base of returning customers.
+- Launch VIP customer loyalty tiers, as Store A demonstrates a strong base of returning customers

 **3. Store C- Recommendations**
-- Increase inventory levels for high-velocity product lines (accessories, footwear).
+- Increase inventory levels for high-velocity product lines (accessories, footwear)
-- Offer seasonal promotions, as Store C responds well to traffic peaks.
+- Offer seasonal promotions, as Store C responds well to traffic peaks
-- Introduce up-sell support on the shop floor to push premium SKUs.
+- Introduce up-sell support on the shop floor to push premium SKUs
-- Expand product display areas, as walk-in traffic and product movement are already strong.
+- Expand product display areas, as walk-in traffic and product movement are already strong
-- Analyze peak period staffing to maintain service levels.
+- Analyze peak period staffing to maintain service levels

 ---